 - Difficulty maintaining accounts from abroad

-Of course, these challenges may vary depending on the bank you engage with and the type of business bank account you choose to open.
-And, not surprisingly, some banks do make it more difficult for a non-resident to open a business bank account in Canada than other banks.
+Of course, these challenges may vary depending on the bank you engage in, the type of business account you choose to open, and the type of banking products and services you are after.
+And, not surprisingly, some financial institutions do make it more difficult for a non-resident to open a business bank account in Canada than other banks.
 So, make sure you prepare by understanding the different challenges each bank and each type of account presents before applying.

 In fact, even the application process can be very overwhelming, especially if you are not able to visit a bank in person.
 We’ll discuss this further along with the required documents in the next section.

-How to Open a Business Bank Account in Canada as a Non-Resident
+How Do I Open a Business Chequing Account in Canada as a Non-Resident?

-As mentioned, opening a business bank account in Canada as a non-resident comes with its challenges and can be overwhelming.
-This is primarily due to the long list of required documents and bureaucratic hoops you’ll need to jump through when opening.
+As mentioned, opening a business chequing (and savings) bank account in Canada as a non-resident comes with its challenges.
+This is primarily due to the long list of required documents and bureaucratic hoops you’ll need to jump through when opening accounts.

 That said, it can still be a profitable banking solution if you can successfully open an account.
-With this in mind, let’s take a look at how you can actually get started with account opening right now.
+With this in mind, let’s take a look at how you can actually get started with opening an account right now.

 First and foremost, it is important to note that the required documents can vary not only based on the type of business you are operating but also by which bank you choose to open an account with.

-However, when opening a business bank account in Canada most banks will request the following documents:
+However, when opening a business account in Canada most financial institutions will request four types of documents.

 - Your business license